A primer about Thedas, the Dragon Age setting

 A key aspect of Dragon Age combat is quaffing healing potions.
 These are oddly described as poultices even though everything else points to them being AD&D-style drinkables.

 Potions use herbs, particularly the wonder plant called elfroot , to magically cure pain and wounds.
 The more proficient the herbalist, the more powerful the potion.

 A Bioware short story about Dragon Age II protagonist Fenris (2-page PDF) notes his surprise at encountering somebody he thought he had killed.
 As Fenris sees the healed wound on the man’s neck he curses healing potions.

 This would explain why Dragon Age character can recover from being taken down in battle, as long as one of them is still conscious and mobile.

 Healing compounds (and this time it might actually be a poultice) presumably staunch and close even fatal wounds.
 If so, they only leave relatively minor wounds.
 These can be addressed by further medical care but aren’t life-threatening or severely handicapping.

 The side that wins a battle could thus considerably reduce or even eliminate their casualties.
 This would be done by having the survivors attend anybody who still has a spark of life – which mirrors gameplay.

-However, most NPCs do not seem to be “recoverable” by these means.
+However, most Non-Player CharacterRPG characters not played by a player, but by the gamemaster or the computer. do not seem to be “recoverable” by these means.
 For instance, the soldiers and knights who fight at the party’s side during some encounters will stay down.

 Since in a typical DA:O playthrough it’s mages among the party who have herbalism skills, this diet might even require the herbalist to enchant the elfroot and other herbs.
 This would make it markedly more difficult to prepare one’s metabolism to benefit from healing potions.